Thermal-Drift Sampling: Generating Thermal Ensembles for Learning Many-Body Systems

+\paragraph*{Conclusion and outlook.---} We have introduced the quantum thermal-drift channel and used it to develop a measurement-controlled algorithm that generates random thermal states for Hamiltonians drawn from general Pauli models, with sampling cost polynomial in both the system size and the inverse temperature.
+This efficiency bypasses the high overhead of instance-oriented preparation methods and provides, to our knowledge, the first polynomial-cost quantum protocol for random thermal state generation.
+Two applications demonstrate the versatility of this approach: level-statistics analysis confirms that the sampled states exhibit Wigner--Dyson universality, a regime associated with strong level repulsion and quantum chaos; and a proof-of-concept classification experiment shows that the sampled dataset can serve as a data source for quantum learning tasks.

+Several avenues for future research remain open.
+Our protocol relies on elementary gates and mid-circuit measurements, and can be viewed as a stochastic subroutine for generating labeled quantum data on early fault-tolerant devices.
+Improving the system-size scaling, potentially by exploiting structure in physically motivated Hamiltonian families, remains an important direction.
+We note that the polynomial efficiency achieved here contrasts with the known limitations of leading classical approaches for generic models: quantum Monte Carlo encounters the sign problem for frustrated systems~\cite{troyer2005computational}, and tensor-network contractions incur costs that grow exponentially with the volume-law entanglement present in generic thermal states~\cite{verstraete2006matrix}.
+Formalizing this contrast into a rigorous quantum advantage proof remains an interesting open question.
+On the machine learning side, extending the classification framework to more complex Hamiltonians and scalable optimization strategies would further establish the practical utility of quantum-generated thermal state datasets.

-\paragraph*{Note added.---} In the final stages of preparing this manuscript, the authors became aware of independent works~\cite{gomez2026pauli,rudolph2026thermal} that also generate thermal states by applying sequences of Pauli-based nonunitary updates, typically starting from the maximally mixed state.
-These works focus on thermal-state preparation for a given Hamiltonian via classical algorithms, whereas we focus on sampling from a thermal ensemble that outputs a thermal state together with its Hamiltonian via quantum circuits.
+\paragraph*{Note added.---} We recently became aware of related independent works~\cite{gomez2026pauli,rudolph2026thermal} that simulate thermal states by applying sequences of Pauli-based nonunitary updates starting from the maximally mixed state.
+These works focus on thermal state preparation for a given Hamiltonian via classical algorithms, whereas we focus on thermal state generation for random Hamiltonians via quantum circuits.

 \paragraph*{Acknowledgment.---} The authors are listed in alphabetical order.
 This work was partially supported by the National Key R\&D Program of China (Grant No.~2024YFB4504004), the National Natural Science Foundation of China (Grant No.~12447107, 92576114), the Guangdong Provincial Quantum Science Strategic Initiative (Grant No.~GDZX2403008, GDZX2503001), the CCF-Tencent Rhino-Bird Open Research Fund, and the Guangdong Provincial Key Lab of Integrated Communication, Sensing and Computation for Ubiquitous Internet of Things (Grant No.~2023B1212010007).